tweag/haskell-training/material/domain.md

 ---

-We would like to create a simplified clone of Google forms.
-That is, we would like to create a web app which allows creating questionnaires and provide answers to them.
+In this first chapter, we want to start creating a simplified clone of Google Forms.
+That is, we want to create a web app which allows us to create questionnaires and submit answers to them.

 ---

-We want to start modelling our domain.
+Let's start modelling our domain.
 The main entities are `Question`s and `Answer`s.

 ---

-A `Question` is defined by its title, some text containing the actual question, and the type of answer it requires
+We define a `Question` by its title, some text containing the actual question, and the type required for the answer:

 ```haskell
 data Question = MkQuestion